newtonmunene99/mpesa-api/README.md

 const Mpesa = new mpesa(credentials, environment);
 ```

-A moment to explain the above. `credentials` should be an object containing key,secret,securitycredential and certificatepath as the properties.
+A moment to explain the above. `credentials` should be an object containing key,secret,initiator_password and certificatepath as the properties.

+You can get initiator password from Your Portal(production) or from test credentials(Sandbox).
+It will be the `Security Credential (Shortcode 1)`.

 ```javascript
 //example